Kimserey/BlogArchive/pnext.md

 2016-01-18,INT'L XXXXXXXXXX Amazon UK Marketpl,-3.99
 ```

 All I really care is that it comes from Amazon.
-I don't really care the it has a reference of X or Y.
+I don't really care that it has a reference of X or Y.
 So what I will is to add a fourth column which will contain a label which represents the store.
 For the two records it will be Amazon.
 At the same time I want to have a fifth column which will represent the category.